Haitham-Darwish/Nano-degree/Data Analysis/Explore US bikeshare data/README.md

  Regardless, each bike can serve several users per day.

 ***How to Run the program***
-Click in 'bikeshare_2.py' or navigate to the 'bikeshare_2.py' directory using cd [directory] then 'python bikeshare_2.py'
+Click on 'bikeshare_2.py' or navigate to the 'bikeshare_2.py' directory using cd [directory] then 'python bikeshare_2.py'

 ***How does it work***